stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 ## Author

-This Gist was written and published by Stephen Rossetti, an aspiring coder and full-stack devleoper attending the UMN Coding Bootcamp.
+This Gist was written and published by Stephen Rossetti, an aspiring coder and full-stack developer attending the UMN Coding Bootcamp.
 A link to my GitHub profile can be found [here](https://github.com/stephenrossetti).
 Please reach out with any questions, comments, or concerns!